opleary/PHP2650Project/index.md

 Survival regression involves not only information about censorship and time to event, but also additional predictor variables of interest like the sex, age, race, etc. of an individual.
-The Cox proportional hazards model is a popular and widely utilized modeling technique for survival data because it considers the effects of covariates on the outcome of interest as well as examines the relationships between these variables and the survival distribution[6].
+The **Cox proportional hazards model** is a popular and widely utilized modeling technique for survival data because it considers the effects of covariates on the outcome of interest as well as examines the relationships between those variables and the survival distribution[6].
 While this model is praised for its flexibility and simplicity, it is also often criticized for its restrictive proportional hazards assumption.

 **The Proportional Hazards Assumption**

 The **proportional hazards assumption** states that the relative hazard remains constant over time across the different strata/covariate levels in the data[7].
-The most popular graphical technique for evaluating the PH assumption involves comparing estimated **log-log survival curves** over different strata of the variables being investigated[8].
+One of the most popular graphical technique for evaluating the PH assumption involves comparing estimated **log-log survival curves** over different strata of the variables being investigated[8].
 A log-log survival curve is a transformation of an estimated survival curve that results from taking the natural log of an estimated survival probability twice.
-Generally, if the log-log survival curves are approximately parallel for each level of the covariates then the proportional hazard assumption is met.
+Generally, if the log-log survival curves are approximately parallel for each level of the (categorical) covariates then the proportional hazards assumption is met.

 <figure>
 <img src="img/PH_assumption_good.png" width="608"